jiahyphenyee/50.037-Blockchain/README.md

 - Now when spv client press Update Balance to request for balance, it will be updated.

 #### 4. Transaction Verification and Resending Protection
 - We will continue the Resending Protection demonstration from the previous one.
 To simply demonstration, we have made spv client to keep a list of interested transactions (all the transactions it has made to peers).
-To verify if a interested transaction is already in the blockchain we can choose the transaction and press verify to request proof from miner.
-If
+To verify if a interested transaction is already in the blockchain we can choose the transaction and press verify to request proof from miner or press Resend to resend the transaction.
+To do this demo we will ask the spv clients
+- if the transaction is not confirmed when spv client request

 #### 5. Double Spend Attack
 - Run `./demo.sh -m 3` to create 3 miners.
 One of them will be Double Spend (DS).